Back to Knowledge Hub

 The Stakes Are Higher

-• Seven families are suing OpenAI over chatbot-encouraged suicides
+• Seven families are suing OpenAI related to chatbot-encouraged suicides

 Regulatory Requirements